 The Husky is best known as a sled dog, but that’s not what they were bred for.
 Originally, the Husky was bred in Asia by the Chukchi people.
 It was their resistance to colder temperatures, good health, and strength that made them perfect for mushers (all transport methods powered by dogs) in Alaska.

 The Husky is a medium-sized dog with great power and the ability to pull sleds for great distances.
 Although smaller than the hardworking Alaskan Malamute, the Husky is easily considered just as dedicated and great for any mushing job.
-Over the years, people throughout the world have come to love the Husky and they are now among one of the most popular breeds of dog to bring home as a pet.
+Over the years, people throughout the world have come to love the Husky, and they are now one of the most popular breeds of dog to bring home as a pet.

-A Husky Must be Properly Trained
+A Husky Must Be Properly Trained

-You may hear people complain about issues with their Huskies, but most likely, they haven’t been properly trained.
-One of the most important things about owning a Husky is ensuring they are properly trained from an early age.
+You may hear people complain about issues with their Huskies, but most likely, they just haven’t been properly trained.
+One of the most important things about owning a Husky is ensuring that they are properly trained from an early age.

-The Pros of Owning a Husky
+The 6 Pros of Owning a Husky

 1. Loyal and Loving